-- Auto: Select to automatically turn on and off the IR-cut filter.
-When the camera is in day mode, the IR-cut filter is turned on and blocks incoming infrared light, and when in night mode, the IR-cut filter is turned off and the camera's light sensitivity increases. - On: Select to turn on the IR-cut filter.
+Auto: Select to automatically turn on and off the IR-cut filter.
+When the camera is in day mode, the IR-cut filter is turned on and blocks incoming infrared light, and when in night mode, the IR-cut filter is turned off and the camera's light sensitivity increases.

+- Some devices have IR-pass filters in night mode.
+The IR-pass filter increases IR-light sensitivity but blocks visible light. - On: Select to turn on the IR-cut filter.
 The image is in color, but with reduced light sensitivity. - Off: Select to turn off the IR-cut filter.
-The image is in black and white for increased light sensitivity. - Threshold: Use the slider to adjust the light threshold where the camera changes from day mode to night mode. - Move the slider towards Bright to decrease the threshold for the IR-cut filter.
+The image is in black and white for increased light sensitivity.

+Threshold: Use the slider to adjust the light threshold where the camera changes from day mode to night mode.

+- Move the slider towards Bright to decrease the threshold for the IR-cut filter.
 The camera changes to night mode earlier. - Move the slider towards Dark to increase the threshold for the IR-cut filter.
 The camera changes to night mode later.

-IR light 📏

-If your device doesn't have built-in illumination, these controls are only available when you connect a supporting Axis accessory.
+IR light If your device doesn't have built-in illumination, these controls are only available when you connect a supporting Axis accessory.
 Allow illumination: Turn on to let the camera use the built-in light in night mode.
 Synchronize illumination: Turn on to automatically synchronize the illumination with the surrounding light.
-The synchronization between day and night only works if the IR-cut filter is set to Auto or Off.

-Automatic illumination angle \cup : Turn on to use the automatic illumination angle.
+The synchronization between day and night only works if the IR-cut filter is set to Auto or Off.Automatic illumination angle : Turn on to use the automatic illumination angle.
 Turn off to set the illumination angle manually.

-Illumination angle \bigcup : Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
+Illumination angle: Use the slider to manually set the illumination angle, for example, if the angle needs to be different from the camera's angle of view.
 If the camera has a wide angle of view, you can set the illumination angle to a narrower angle, which equals a greater tele position.
-This will result in dark corners in the image.

-IR wavelength : Select the desired wavelength for the IR light.
-White light i: Allow illumination i Turn on to let the camera use white light in night mode.
-Synchronize illumination : Turn on to automatically synchronize the white light with the surrounding light.
+This will result in dark corners in the image.IR wavelength : Select the desired wavelength for the IR light.White light Allow illumination : Turn on to let the camera use white light in night mode.
+Synchronize illumination white light with the surrounding light.

+: Turn on to automatically synchronize the